Hallucinogenic Mushrooms: What Are They?

 The sale of mushrooms is regulated in many countries.
 In the Netherlands, purchasing psilocybin truffles is legal.
 In Amsterdam, there are stores selling them in nearly every neighborhood.
 Buying them only requires being of legal age.
 However, exporting them to a country where they are illegal is strictly forbidden.

-In contrast, buying psilocybin in France or Switzerland is illegal in all forms—fresh, dried, or as a grow kit.
+In contrast, buying psilocybin in United Kingdom is illegal in all forms—fresh, dried, or as a grow kit.
 Even purchasing hallucinogenic mushrooms online from a Dutch website, where it is legal, remains prohibited.
 However, if the substance is legal in a country, attending a psilocybin retreat or assisted therapy is generally allowed.

 Moreover, buying Psilocybes is not like buying carrots—freshness, production methods, and dosage are critical factors in ensuring safety.
 Hallucinogenic truffles sold in smartshops have the advantage of consistent dosing.